IspWork/CinemaManagement/README.md

 # CinemaManagement
 An application for cinema management and movie manipulation.
+a